 Property, plant and equipment are measured at cost less accumulated depreciation and any accumulated impairment losses.
-The policy for the recognition and measurement of impairment losses is in accordance with Note 3.9(b) to the financial statements.
+The policy for the recognition and measurement of impairment losses is in accordance with Note 3.9(b).

 Cost of assets includes expenditures that are directly attributable to the acquisition of the asset and any other costs that are directly attributable to bringing the asset to working condition for its intended use, and the costs of dismantling and removing the items and restoring the site on which they are located.
-For qualifying assets, borrowing costs are capitalised in accordance with the accounting policy on borrowing costs in Note 3.14 to the financial statements.
+For qualifying assets, borrowing costs are capitalised in accordance with the accounting policy on borrowing costs in Note 3.14.